 5. Trinity Western

-Once a runner, now a fully-fledged weekend warrior, Evan is a previous OFSAA and CIS medallist, and former captain of the Queen’s Gaels cross-country team.
+Once a runner, now a fully-fledged weekend warrior, Evan is a previous OFSAA and CIS [now known as U Sports] medallist, and former captain of the Queen’s Gaels cross-country team.